csharpd/CV/readme.md

 ### Entrepreneur  First
 **Product Manager:Jan 13 2013&mdash;March 2014**

-*[EF] is an accelerator programme that supports exceptional graduates building high growth technology companies.*
+[EF] is an accelerator programme that takes the best computer scientists and engineers and helps them build world-class tech startups.

-During my time with them I built a new business unit for EF, consulted for [Avocarrot], [Flavrbox] & [Farmdrop] & launched a startup
+During my time with them I built a new business unit for EF, consulted for [Avocarrot], [Flavrbox] & [Farmdrop] & launched a startup.

-** [Weave], iOS App**
+**[Weave], iOS App**
 - We used agile development methods to rapidly iterate our prototype and applied lean principles throughout, testing our hypotheses before building features.
 - I was charged with drawing up the product spec, wire framing, user testing, customer acquisition and monitoring analytics.
 - I also build partnerships with fashion bloggers and ran a content marketing campaign: www.weavefashion.wordpress.com